arnesson/cordova-plugin-firebase/README.md

 - `FIREBASE_CRASHLYTICS_COLLECTION_ENABLED` - whether to automatically enable Firebase Crashlytics data collection on app startup.
 Defaults to true.
 - `FIREBASE_FCM_AUTOINIT_ENABLED` - whether to automatically enable FCM registration on app startup.
 Defaults to true.
 - `FIREBASE_ANALYTICS_WITHOUT_ADS` - whether to disable advertising ID collection in Analytics.
 Defaults to false.
+  - Note that this is a [post-install plugin variable](#post-install-plugin-variables) so an additional step is required to activate the plugin variable the first time it is specified.
 See [Disable data collection on startup](#disable-data-collection-on-startup) for more info.

 ### Android only